nataliiazab/nataliiazab/README.md

 ## Let's Connect! :coffee:

-I'm a creative problem-solver who loves to learn and explore.
-I'm always looking for new challenges and opportunities to make a difference.
 If you're looking for someone who can think outside the box and get things done, I'm your person!

 - Find me on [LinkedIn](https://www.linkedin.com/in/nataliia-zablotska/)!